Overnaito/poke-over/README.md

       const over = require('poke-over')
       over.allPokemon().then(all => {
-        all // same here
+        all
       })

 Returns:

       /*
-      For obvious reasons I can't put what it returns but you can see it at https://serenachan.glitch.me/api/pokemon */
+      For obvious reasons I can't put what it returns but you can see it at https://poke-over.glitch.me/api/pokemon */